Bartłomiej Mróz

 He received his MSc with honours from Gdańsk Tech in 2017, with study periods at the University of Ljubljana and Graz University of Technology, where he worked under Prof. Franz Zotter at the Institute of Electronic Music and Acoustics (IEM) on Ambisonics and binaural audio.
 He defended his doctoral dissertation Spatial audio for networked music performances with distinction in 2023.

 His work has led to collaborations with Zylia, Audio Brewers, PAK Pracownia Akustyczna Kozłowski, the Music Theatre in Gdynia, and the Fryderyk Chopin University of Music in Warsaw.
 He is developing a specialist course in spatial audio recording and Higher-Order Ambisonics for the Branżowe Centrum Umiejętności (BCU) in Łódź, a KPO-funded national vocational excellence centre for audio recording and sound reinforcement.
-He is a Full Member of the Audio Engineering Society.
+He is a Full Member of the Audio Engineering Society and serves as Faculty Advisor of the AES Student Section at Gdańsk University of Technology.

 My research centres on immersive audio – how spatial sound is captured, represented, and perceived.
 I work primarily with Higher-Order Ambisonics (HOA): from microphone array design and recording methodology, through codec evaluation and format benchmarking, to perceptual studies in binaural and six-degrees-of-freedom (6DoF) VR environments.